Josephtzx02/fyp/README.md

 Official pretrained YOLOv8 Nano Oriented Bounding Box model provided by Ultralytics.

 Used as the initial pretrained backbone before custom training.

 ---

-## best.pt

-Final trained YOLOv8n-OBB model obtained after training.

-The usual path looks like this: runs/obb/train3/weights/best.pt

-This repository uses the checkpoint with the best validation performance (Epoch 111) for deployment.

----

-# Folder Description

----